Enschede fireworks disaster: Cause

 The fire which triggered the explosion is believed to have started inside the central building of the S.E.
 Fireworks depot, in a work area where some 900 kg of fireworks were stored.
-It then spread outside the building to two full shipping containers that were being used to illegally store more display incendiaries.
-When the 177 t of fireworks exploded, it destroyed the surrounding residential area.
+It then spread outside the building to two shipping containers which were being illegally used to store more fireworks.
+The fire then spread to other portions of the complex, culminating in the final detonation of approximately 177 t of fireworks, which destroyed much of the surrounding neighborhood.